 In both states, there are notable economic, political, and racial divides between districts offering in-person and remote instruction.
 Remote districts in Michigan tend to have larger shares of Black students than in-person and hybrid districts, and this gap widens after September.
-Similarly, remote districts in Washington tend to have larger shares of Hispanic students compared to in-person districts, consistent across months.
-Remote districts in both states also tend to be in counties with higher shares of votes cast for Donald Trump in the 2016 election and less frequent mask usage, compared to in-person districts.
+Similarly, remote districts tend to have larger shares of Hispanic students compared to in-person districts.
+Remote districts in both states also tend to be in counties with lower shares of votes cast for Donald Trump in the 2016 election, and more frequent mask usage when compared to in-person districts, while in Michigan remote districts tend to have more people staying at home regularly.
 Although we observe discrepancies in poverty rates across in-person and remote districts in both states, they occur in opposite directions.
-In Michigan, remote districts tend to be in higher-poverty counties, while they tend to be in lower-poverty counties in Washington.
+In Michigan, remote districts tend to be in higher-poverty counties, while they tend to be in slightly lower-poverty counties in Washington.
 In both states, these economic discrepancies increase in magnitude over time as more districts shift toward in-person modalities.

 In each state there are a set of districts that did not report their instructional modality in each month, as shown in Appendix Table 1A.
 Less than 3% of districts in Michigan are missing modality data in any given month.
 In Washington, approximately 3% of districts are missing data in October and 10% in November.
-The districts with missing modality data are largely similar to the districts without missing data, although in Michigan districts with missing data have a larger share of economically disadvantaged students and special education students, while Washington districts with missing data have a larger share of Black students and are more likely to be located in suburban/town locales.
+The districts with missing modality data are similar to the districts without missing data, although in Michigan districts with missing data have a larger share of economically disadvantaged students and special education students, and in Washington districts with missing data have a larger share of Black students and are more likely to be located in suburban/town locales.